ModelChecker/moxi-mc-flow/README.md

   --cpp                 runs cpp on input if input is SMV --catbtor CATBTOR     path to catbtor for BTOR2 validation --sortcheck SORTCHECK
-                        path to sortcheck.py for MCIL validation --intwidth INTWIDTH   bit width to translate Int types to when translating to BTOR2 --debug               output debug messages
+                        path to sortcheck.py for MoXI validation --intwidth INTWIDTH   bit width to translate Int types to when translating to BTOR2 --debug               output debug messages
   --quiet               disable output